hs950559/coryrylan.com/_posts/2016-04-02-introduction-to-angular-2-routing.md

 So the first part is the `[routerLink]`.
 This directive generates our link based on the route path.
 The second part is the `router-outlet`, this is the location where Angular will insert the component we want to route to on the view.
-Next lets take a look at our route config file `routes.app.ts`.
+Next lets take a look at our route config file `app.routes.ts`.

 <pre class="language-javascript">
 <code>
 {% raw %}
-import { provideRouter, RouterConfig } from '@angular/router';
+import { RouterConfig } from '@angular/router';

 import { AboutComponent } from 'app/about.component';
 import { HomeComponent } from 'app/home.component';